Follow this link for pdf of Pier St & Abingdon St map

 Pier Street was laid out by George Reed in the late 1850’s at the same time as the building of the Reed’s Arms Hotel and its ‘Tap Room’ the Pier Hotel.
 This also involved the laying down of road sections along the Western front of the Hotel, linking up to the newly developed North Esplanade, and joining the High Street to the Station.
+Burnham College was built at the eastern end of the street, opposite the station

 The purpose built Lifeboat House stood just behind the railway station at the east end of the street.
 It was converted for use as a Boy Scouts headquarters after 1930.